Young residents

 Parterre garden – Villa Medici

 In 2026, the French Academy in Rome – Villa Medici, the École supérieure de jardin and the Fondation Diptyque have co-created a unique residency dedicated to the art of gardens, for apprentice master gardeners, to be held from May 24 to 29, 2026.
-This initiative represents a key moment for the students as they bring their year of training to a close.
+This initiative represents a key moment for the students as they complete a year of training.

 The residency project

-The aim of the program is to enable a class of Licence 3 students in master gardener training at the École supérieure de jardin (ESJ) to take part in a customized week-long residency at the Villa Médicis.
+The program aims to offer a group of Licence 3 students in the master gardener training program at the École supérieure de jardin (ESJ) a tailored, week-long residency at Villa Medici.

 The program

-During a week’s immersion in Rome, supervised by a panel of expert garden and landscape designers, future master gardeners alternate classroom lessons in the history of gardens with field visits, developing a better understanding of complex sites and their day-to-day management, with a view to sustainability and respect for the environment.
-In this way, they can consolidate and apply the knowledge acquired throughout the year on plant species, the evolution of garden forms and culture over time, and their adaptation to today’s major ecological, landscape and societal challenges.
+During a week-long immersion in Rome, guided by a panel of expert garden and landscape designers, future master gardeners combine classroom sessions on the history of gardens with on-site visits.
+This approach helps them develop a deeper understanding of complex landscapes and their day-to-day management, with a strong focus on sustainability and environmental responsibility.
+Throughout the week, they consolidate and apply the knowledge acquired during the year: ranging from plant species and the evolution of garden forms to their adaptation to today’s major ecological, landscape, and societal challenges.

-During the residency, students have the opportunity to visit several exceptional landscaped sites in Rome and Lazio, as well as talk to Villa Medici’s team of gardeners who have been tending the 7 hectares of historic gardens in an eco-responsible manner for over fifteen years.
-In particular, they discover the 300 citrus trees that adorn the gardens (bigaradiers, lemons and citron trees), drawing on the tradition of the Medici, who cultivated them for their pharmacological and ornamental virtues.
+As part of the residency, students explore several remarkable landscaped sites across Rome and the Lazio region.
+They also talk with Villa Medici’s team of gardeners, who have been maintaining its seven hectares of historic gardens using eco-responsible practices for over fifteen years.
+In particular, students discover the 300 citrus trees that define the gardens (bitter orange trees, lemons, and citrons), continuing a Medici tradition that valued both their ornamental and medicinal qualities.

-Garden history courses pay particular attention to the knowledge and skills of European garden designers, from Antiquity to the present day.
-Drawing workshops enrich the curriculum, giving future master gardeners the means to draw both analytical and sensitive portraits of the gardens they visit, working on shapes, motifs, figures and composition at different scales.
+Courses in garden history place special emphasis on the knowledge and practices of European garden designers, from Antiquity to the present day.
+Drawing workshops complement this learning, equipping students with the tools to create both analytical and expressive representations of the gardens they study, exploring form, pattern, composition, and scale.

 Finally, the last day is devoted to the final presentations: the students present their work to a panel of experts including members of the École supérieure de jardin, Villa Medici and Fondation Diptyque.